argilo/nrsc-5/README.md

 This script implements Layer 1 FM (as defined in http://www.nrscstandards.org/SG/NRSC-5-C/1011sG.pdf).
 It reads in PIDS and P1 PDUs from pids.raw and p1.raw respectively, and writes OFDM symbols to symbols.raw.
 So far only Primary Service Mode MP1 is implemented.

-### hd_tx.grc, hd_tx.py
+### hd\_tx\_\*.grc, hd\_tx\_\*.py

-This GNU Radio flowgraph transmits a hybrid (analog & digital) FM signal.
+These GNU Radio flowgraphs transmit a hybrid (analog & digital) FM signal.
 The analog portion is simply a 1 kHz tone.
 The OFDM symbols for the digital portion are read from symbols.raw.
 The FFT size is 2048, and each byte of the symbol file contains one channel's OFDM symbol, which can be one of the following values:

 | byte | constellation value |
 |:----:|---------------------|